robbiebarrat/Sculpture-GAN/README.md

 # Sculpture-GAN
-3D DCGAN inspired GAN trained on 32x32x32 voxelizations of [Thingi10k](https://ten-thousand-models.appspot.com/) - a corpus of 10,000 3D printable objects and sculptures - as a result, the generated sculptures are almost always 3D-printable.
+3D DCGAN inspired GAN trained on 32x32x32 voxelizations of [Thingi10k](https://ten-thousand-models.appspot.com/) - a corpus of 10,000 3D printable objects and sculptures - as a result, the generated sculptures are almost always 3D-printable, but usually do not have any real 'meaning', and are just abstract sorts of shapes.

+# Example generations

 # Usage